Building Permit Information

 - Delhi Township is currently issuing new building and trade permits and conducting associated inspections.

 - Permit applications can be found at delhitownship.com as fillable PDFs.
 Please save the form to your computer before filling it out.
 If you do not, your entered data will not be saved.

-- We encourage you to submit applications by mail, use of the dropbox (located in front of the Township office) or by submitting electronically using e-mail.
+- All applications must be submitted to the office by mail, use of the dropbox (located in front of the Township office) or by submitting electronically using e-mail.

 - Permit payments can be submitted with the application, or if the amount is not known - like in the case of many building permits- we will contact you to provide the payment amount.
 Payment can be made over the phone using a credit card or payment can be mailed/placed in the dropbox.
 There is no extra fee to use a credit card.

 - Permits will be released once payment is received.